dannysmith/simple-mocking-demo/README.md

 # Simple Mocking Demo - JavaScript

+📝 *These are the instructor notes for a simple demonstration of JavaScript callbacks and the concept of mocking and stubbing.*

 ## Callbacks

 This is why we need callbacks.
 Explain what `setTimeout` does and the fact that it is async.
-Create a file and run it with `node timeout.js`.
+Create a file and run it with `node callbackExample.js`.

 ```js
 setTimeout(function() {